tkrajina/geoelevations/README.md

 ## Geo undulations

-When you record a GPS track with a smartphone a lot of times the elevation graph will be something like the black line here:
+When you record a GPS track with a smartphone sometimes the elevation graph will differ from the actual elevation:

 ![GPX elevations](http://tkrajina.github.io/srtm.py/gpx_elevations.png)

-The red line is the data obtained from SRTM.
+The **black** line is the elevation data from a Samsung smartphone, the red line is the data obtained from SRTM.

 The first 700 meters of the track is obviously a measurement error (common for smartphones), but the rest of the track is recorded cca 40 meters above the actual elevation.